carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 workshops and developing curricula to building local communities and assessing the impact of our workshops globally.
 There are four types:

-1. **Pre- and Post-Workshop Discussions:** These discussions are designed for those getting ready to teach or having recently taught to come to discuss their workshop with the community.
-2. **Themed Community Discussions:** These discussions are centred around a particular topic ranging from teaching your first workshop to community-building strategies.
-Each month, the Community Development Team hosts **Welcome Sessions** for new community members to meet members of the Core Team and learn about ways to engage with the organisation.
+1. **Community Sessions:** Our community discussion sessions are sessions on any topic relevant to the community that can be in any format.
+Each month, the Community Development Team hosts **Welcome Sessions** for new community members to meet members of the Core Team and learn about ways to engage with the organisation. **Regional Community Calls:** These calls are hosted by our local and regional subcommunities.
-3. **Carpentries Conversations:** These Conversations are hosted by one of our Committees or Task Forces to provide the community with the opportunity to learn about and discuss new developments and programs in our organisation.
-4. **Regional Community Calls:** These calls are hosted by our local and regional subcommunities.
 A list of local and regional calls can be found at the top of the {{'[Community Discussions Etherpad]({}/community-discussions)'.format(etherpad)}}
+2. **Skill- up Sessions:** A skill-up session offers a professional development opportunity for the community where relevant skills are taught.
+3. **Collaboration Sessions:** Collaboration sessions dedicate time and space to co-develop a community resource or to co-work on any community activity.

 **Note.** Any of these four types of Community Discussions can be